lgastako/resume/README.md

 ## Objective

-I want to be part of a strong team that is building something interesting and useful where my skills can add significant value.
-I have stayed close to the technology throughout my career and after a stint in management, I would like to get back to doing software development work as an individual contributor.
+I am seeking an Engineering Manager role on a strong team, where I can leverage my skills to drive meaningful impact.
+While I aim to manage and lead, I prefer to remain close to the technology and contribute hands-on when needed.
+I am also open to an individual contributor role if it aligns with my expertise and goals.

 ## Skills

-I have worked in technology leadership roles (Lead Developer, CTO, etc) for most of my career, but I have always been a polyglot developer at heart.
+I have worked in technology leadership roles (Lead Developer, startup CTO) for most of my career, but I have always been a polyglot developer at heart.
 Most recently, I've been working with pretty typical modern web stacks, primarily consisting of Next.js, React, Tailwind CSS, Zustand, Tanstack Query with Python powering FastAPI or Flask backends.
+Mostly deployed on AWS via CDK.

 The vast majority of my professional career has been spent doing some sort of web based development in various environments (C, Java, ASP, ASP.NET,